 - Once the rice and lentils are cooked, combine and keep warm on a low setting.

 - MACARONI Cook macaroni according to package directions, and set aside.
 Add a few drops of olive oil and stir to prevent sticking.
 Keep warm.

-- TOMATO SAUCE Heat 2 tbsp of olive oil in a frying pan on med high.
+- TOMATO SAUCE Heat 2 tablespoon of olive oil in a frying pan on med high.
 Add the minced garlic, onion, and chilis once hot.
 Stir fry for a couple of minutes, and then add your tomato sauce.
-Now add 2 tbsp vinegar, and your spices (pinch of salt, pepper, cumin, and coriander).
+Now add 2 tablespoon vinegar, and your spices (pinch of salt, pepper, cumin, and coriander).
 Bring to the boil, then lower the heat and allow to simmer for 5 minutes.

 - CHICKPEAS Just prior to serving, heat up your chickpeas (I use a microwave to make things easy :-))